CartoDB/Windshaft-cartodb/docs/named_maps.md

 ### Fetching XYZ tiles for Named Maps

 Optionally, authenticated users can fetch projected tiles (XYZ tiles or Mapnik Retina tiles) for your Named Map.
-This does not require an API Key.

 #### Fetch XYZ tiles directly with a URL